From POOP to POOPOOPAPER™ - The Process

 Once adequately mixed and blended, coloring may be added to the off-white mixture.
 Our process uses non-toxic food coloring to achieve dozens of different colors.
 At this point, the pulp is removed from the mixing reservoir and formed into round balls of similar weight.
 The water is drained from the mixing reservoir and can be used again for the next batch or used to water surrounding vegetation.

 The screens lay facing the sun for several hours until the pulp has dried.
 The amount of time may vary depending on the weather and the thickness of the sheet being made.
 Once dry, the newly formed sheet is then easily removed from the screen.
 With a supply of freshly made sheets of POOPOOPAPER removed from the screens, the next step in the process is to prepare all the materials needed to make a POOPOOPAPER product.
 This usually always involves cutting the paper into all sorts of shapes and sizes, gluing, binding and decorating and often printing.
-With hundreds of different POOPOOPAPER products from journals and notepads to photo albums and greeting cards, the number of product components we have is large.
+POOPOOPAPER products are made into a wide variety of products, from journals and notepads to photo albums and greeting cards, the number of product components we have is large.
 Look and see what our artisans are crafting today on the tables in this pavilion and view the different parts and materials that are used to make a single item.

 POOPOOPAPER is made both by hand and by machine.
 Our handmade papers typically have a highly textured and rough surface.
 Smoother sheets can be attained by extending the boiling period of the pulp and by finely blending the pulp mixture prior to the screening stage.
 Our machine-milled papers are milled on a Fourdrinier style papermaking production line and typically result in a far more smooth and refined looking sheet of paper.
 The process is basically the same as the handmade process but automated.
 The variations between our different grades of paper are easily noticeable.